Grand Canyon is a magnificent place to visit. It is a UNESCO World Heritage Site, and worth the visit to see this marvelous natural wonder.

 Yavapai Point is also on the South Rim of the Grand Canyon.
 It has excellent views and is less crowded than Mathers Point.
 Parking is also limited, and any vehicles over 22 feet are not allowed to enter the area.

 But Yavapai Point is also an easy walk west of Mathers Point.
-Yavapai has a Yavapai Museum of Geology nearby, which sells some books and has some other displays about geology.
+Yavapai has a Yavapai Museum of Geology nearby, which sells some books and displays about geology.
 It also has a large window that shows views of the Canyon below.

 You can watch a short video that talks about the museum and show some of the views at Yavapai Point: